-- Purchase the property where they currently reside. - Apply for a voucher. - Move to a multi-family public housing development.
+- Purchase the property where they currently reside. - · Apply for a voucher. - · Move to a multi-family public housing development.

 You exercised your right of first refusal and decided [TO/NOT TO] purchase the unit at [UNIT].
-You have also indicated that you [DO/DO NOT] desire to relocate to a multifamily public housing development.
-You [HAVE/HAVE NOT [elected to utilize a voucher and [HAVE/HAVE NOT] chosen to move to private market housing.
+You have also indicated that you [DO/DO NOT] desire to relocate to a multi-family public housing development.
+You [HAVE/HAVE NOT] chosen to move to private market housing.